-Response: Environmental justice analyses have been conducted throughout the VISION 2050 process.
-These analyses began at the conceptual sketch scenario stage of the process, which included equitable access evaluation criteria.
-The next step in the VISION 2050 process involved evaluation of the Alternative Plans.
-Unlike the scenarios, the Alternative Plans were not "conceptual" in nature.
-Each of the Alternative Plans had a higher level of detail, including a specific development pattern and transportation system.
-A detailed evaluation of the Alternative Plans was possible, including a detailed Equitable Access analysis which assessed the potential benefits and adverse impacts of each of the Alternative Plans on minority and low-income populations.
-The Equitable Access analysis of the Alternative Plans included the following evaluation criteria:
+Response: Title VI/environmental justice analyses have been conducted throughout the VISION 2050 process.
+These analyses began at the conceptual scenario stage of the process, which included equitable access evaluation criteria.
+The next step in the VISION 2050 process involved evaluation of the alternative plans.
+Unlike the scenarios, the alternative plans were not "conceptual" in nature.
+Each of the alternative plans had a higher level of detail, including a specific development pattern and transportation system.
+A detailed evaluation of the alternative plans was possible, including a detailed Equitable Access analysis that assessed the potential benefits and adverse impacts of each of the alternative plans on minority populations and low-income populations.
+The Equitable Access analysis of the alternative plans included the following evaluation criteria:

-- o Level of Accessibility to Jobs and Activity Centers for Minority and Low-Income Populations by Mode - o Minority and Low-Income Populations Served by Transit - o Transit Service Quality for Minority and Low-Income Populations - o Minority and Low-Income Populations Benefited and Impacted by New and Widened Arterial Street and Highway Facilities - o Transportation-Related Air Pollution Impacts on Minority and Low-Income Populations
+- o Level of Accessibility to Jobs and Activity Centers for Minority Populations and Low-Income Populations by Mode - o Minority Populations and Low-Income Populations Served by Transit - o Transit Service Quality for Minority Populations and Low-Income Populations - Minority Populations and Low-Income Populations Benefited and Impacted by New and Widened Arterial Street and Highway Facilities - o Transportation-Related Air Pollution Impacts on Minority Populations and Low-Income Populations

 An Equitable Access analysis was then performed on the Draft Plan.
-The analysis performed on the Draft Plan included the same criteria as the Equitable Access analysis performed on the Alternative Plans as well as an assessment of the potential benefits and adverse impacts of the Draft Plan on moderate-income populations and people with disabilities.
-Further environmental justice analyses are under preparation on the Fiscally Constrained Transportation Plan and the VISION 2050 Land Use Component.
-These analyses will be reviewed by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning and Environmental Justice Task Force.
+The analysis performed on the Draft Plan included the same criteria as the Equitable Access analysis performed on the alternative plans as well as an assessment of the potential benefits and adverse impacts of the Draft Plan on moderate-income populations and people with disabilities.
+Further environmental justice analyses on the VISION 2050 land use component and Fiscally Constrained Transportation Plan are included in Appendix L and Appendix N, respectively.
+These analyses were reviewed by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation Planning and the Environmental Justice Task Force.